Albluca/ElPiGraph.R/README.md

     devtools::install_github("Albluca/ElPiGraph.R")

+It is also possible to get the most recent developmental version (which will contains more feature, but is potentially more unstable) via:

+    devtools::install_github("Albluca/ElPiGraph.R", ref = "Development")

-the package can then be loaded via the command
+The package can then be loaded via the command

     library("ElPiGraph.R")